zakiatafheem/Blog_Topic_and_Outline_Generator/README.md

 By integrating LangChain, Gemini, Pydantic, Streamlit, and Langfuse, the application provides an end-to-end AI workflow with observability and structured outputs.

 ---

-- Python

-🚀 Built as a Generative AI project for intelligent blog topic and outline generation.